fa2k/raredisease-configs/UPDATE_NOTES.md

 The annotations in gnomAD now contain joint allele frequencies with both WES and WGS.
 The VCF fields added by vcfanno are now named: gnomadAF_joint, gnomadAF_joint_grpmax, gnomadAF_genomes.
-The grpmax field is the AF in the genetic ancestry group with the highest AF. vcfanno_config.toml and vcfanno_resources_template.txt updated with new gnomAD.
+The grpmax field is the AF in the genetic ancestry group with the highest AF.
+The previous names are needed for pipeline compatibility:

+* GNOMADAF=gnomadAF_joint
+* GNOMADAF_popmax=gnomadAF_joint_grpmax

+vcfanno_config.toml and vcfanno_resources_template.txt updated with new gnomAD.

 New resource files: